kredati/cin2999f21/syllabus.md

 * Alan Henry, “[Productivity 101: A Primer to the Pomodoro Technique](https://lifehacker.com/productivity-101-a-primer-to-the-pomodoro-technique-1598992730)”

 Topics covered:
-* Approaches to process, including metacognition.
+* Approaches to process, including metacognition
-* Basic productivity techniques.
+* Basic productivity techniques
-* Demystifying academic writing.
+* Demystifying academic writing
-* The importance of a writing group.
+* The importance of a writing group

 #### Week 2, September 20: What is a university?
 Reading due: